 TCMG 524 – Statistical Quality Control Techniques

-TCMG 525 – Finance and Accounting for Managers
+TCMG 525 – Foundations of Finance and Accounting for Engineers

 ENG 400 – Engineering Colloquium (1 credit)